 Before you create a Web Service Consumer transformation, you must import a WSDL file into the model repository.
+You can only import WSDL files that are defined with a SOAP binding style of document/literal.

 The WSDL defines the operation signature of the web service you want to run.
 When you import a WSDL, the Developer tool creates a physical data object that you can reuse for other transformations.